oracle/docker-images/OracleWebLogic/workshop-multihost/README.md

 ![](images/13_master.pgn?raw=true)

 Every virtual machine that is part of the Docker Swarm will be networked together with the overlay network.
 Every container running in the VM will be able to communicate with the any other container running in a different VM in the Docker Swarm.
-This allows us to run the WebLogic servers in many different VMs and distribute the WLS domain/cluster across several VMs.
-Letb s take a look to the Docker networks and we can inspect the overlay network by running `docker inspect` using the overlay network name.
+This allows us to run the WebLogic servers in many different VMs and distribute the WLS domain orcluster across several VMs.
+Let's take a look to the Docker networks and we can inspect the overlay network by running `docker inspect` using the overlay network name.
 Run commands:
     $docker network ls
     $docker network inspect weblogic-net

 ![](images/14_network_inspect.pgn?raw=true)

-Letb s now open the Admin Console by using the ip address of the weblogic-master machine and the 8001 port, b http://192.168.99.101:8001/consoleb  to view the admin console.
+Open the Admin Console by using the ip address of the weblogic-master machine and the 8001 port, **http://192.168.99.101:8001/console** to view the admin console.
 View the Admin server running and the deployment of the sample application.

 ![](images/15_console_login.pgn?raw=true)
 ![](images/16_console_admin_server.pgn?raw=true)
 ![](images/17_console_deployments.pgn?raw=true)

 Next we will start a new VM where the managed servers will run.
-Simply call the b ~/docker-images/OracleWebLogic/samples/1221-multihost/create-machine.shb  script.
+Simply call the '~/docker-images/OracleWebLogic/samples/1221-multihost/create-machine.sh' script.
 This script will create a new Docker Machine which we will use in this project to run 2 WLS managed servers.
 The new Docker machine will be part of the Docker Swarm and the Managed server containers running in this VM will be able to network via the Overlay network with other containers in the Swarm.
 After running the create-machine.sh script if we look at what Docker Machines are running by invoking `docker-machine ls` we can see a third Docker Machine weblogic-gv082o.

 ![](images/18_create_machine.pgn?raw=true)

-Now that the machine is up, letb s start Managed Server containers from the app-deploy image running in this machine.
-Invoke b ~/docker-images/OracleWebLogic/samples/1221-multihost/create-container.shb  script.
+Now that the machine is up, start Managed Server containers from the app-deploy image running in this machine.
+Invoke '~/docker-images/OracleWebLogic/samples/1221-multihost/create-container.sh' script.
 If you want the Managed server container to be started in a particular Docker Machine provide the machine name as parameter `./create-container.sh weblogic-gv082o`, otherwise the container will be started in one of the Docker Machines in the Swarm.

 ![](images/19_create_container.pgn?raw=true)